oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 * Depending on the size of the model, model catalog item will take time to be prepared before it can be utilised to be deployed using Model Deploy service.
 The script above will return the status SUCCEEDED, once the model is completely uploaded and ready to be used in Model Deploy service.

 ## Build TGI Container
+To construct the required containers for this deployment and retain the necessary information, please complete the following steps:

+* Checkout this repository
+* Enter the path `model-deployment/containers/llama2`

+    ```bash
+    cd model-deployment/containers/llama2
+    ```
+* This example uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image required for the deployment.
+For the `Makefile` to execute the container build and push process to Oracle Cloud Container Registry, you have to setup in your local terminal the  `TENANCY_NAME` and `REGION_KEY` environment variables.`TENANCY_NAME` is the name of your tenancy, which you can find under your [account settings](https://cloud.oracle.com/tenancy) and the `REGION_KEY` is a 3 letter name of your tenancy region, you consider to use for this example, for example IAD for Ashburn, or FRA for Frankfurt.
+You can find the region keys in our public documentation for [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

+    ```bash
+    export TENANCY_NAME=<your-tenancy-name>
+    export REGION_KEY=<region-key>
+    ```

 You can find the official documentation about OCI Data Science Model Deployment: [https://docs.oracle.com/en-us/iaas/data-science/using/model_dep_create.htm]